ib-ganz/eloquify/README.md

 await post.save()
 ```
-> It is recommended to put your `create` function call inside `try catch` block.
+> It is recommended to put your `create` and `save` function call inside `try catch` block.
 Otherwise, your app will crash if there is an exception.

 ### Updating Data
 To update data, you can call `update` method: